CMP-Studio/reactReduxTodo/README.md

 Tasks:
 1. Install node
 2. Download repo
-3. Install repo dependencies with 'npm i';
+3. Install repo dependencies with 'npm i'
-4. Run repo with 'npm start';
+4. Run repo with 'npm start'
 5. Separate out header component
 6. Rename ADD_TODOS action to ADD_INDIVIDUAL_TODO and fix all of the errors

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).